james-jory/segment-personalize-workshop/exercise1/README.md

 ![Glue Job Parameters](images/GlueRunJobParams.png)

 Click the "Run job" button to start the job.
 Once the job has started running you will see log output in the "Logs" tab at the bottom of the page.
+It may take a few minutes to complete.

 When the job completes click the "X" in the upper right corner of the the page to exit the job script editor.